NHS Director NHS Director

 Private Thomas Broad

 Private Thomas Broad Jr. (1744-1807) was baptized in 1744 (son of Thomas).
-He married Abigail Mann in 1768, and was the father of five children.
+He married Abigail Mann in 1768 and was the father of five children.
 He marched on the alarm of 19 April 1775 with Captain Joseph Morse’s Company in Colonel Samuel Bullard’s regiment.
+He was later sent to Rhode Island in August of 1780.
+He died in 1807 and was buried in Natick.

 Read More